DanielPuch/full-stack-linux-drive/README.md

  >Note: `apt` is a popular package manger for linux is many apps can be installed using the `apt-get install` command.

+For more information on ScudCloud, you can check out their github: https://github.com/raelgc/scudcloud

 ### CompizConfig

 This is an advanced settings manager for linux.
 I like to use this for window management myself (`ctrl + alt + RightArrow` to snap my current window to the right half of the screen or a quarter of the screen for example).
 If you would like to use this (and the settings I just mentioned) you will need to do the following: